-God-man; and with this it boldly utters the secret of the whole Bible.
-It long faltered and hesitated in the choice of a word that should express the holy bond between the God and the man: after many experiments it rested on the word Incarnation, which is the faintest possible deviation from the very word of the Holy Ghost through St. John : "He was made flesh."
-It then defined the two natures in Christ: Scripture still consenting, for it speaks constantly of what the Redcemer is "according to the flesh," and of what He is declared to be as the Son of God, Himself "God blessed for ever."
-The distinction of natures is only not declared in this very language.
-So also is it with the one Person.
+This principle may be applied to a wide field of topics in systematic theology.
+From the word Trinity, the most august creation of human speech, with its assemblage of terms defining the hypostatical relations of the Persons of the Triune nature, down through the whole compass of mediatorial theology to the ordinary phrases of Christian intercourse, there is an abundant vocabulary which finds no precise representatives in the language of Scripture, although it is perfectly faithful to that language as its developed synonymous expression.
+But we must limit ourselves to the vocabulary of our present subject.
+Christology has its own distinct range of theological coinage.
+Its highest achievement here is the term Θεάνθρωπος, Deus-homo, God-man: and with this it boldly utters the secret of the whole Bible.
+It long faltered and hesitated in the choice of a word that should express the holy bond between the Divinity and the Manhood: after many experiments it rested on the word Incarnation, which is the slightest possible deviation from the very word of the Holy Ghost through St. John: "He was made flesh."
+It then defined the two natures in Christ: Scripture still consenting, for it speaks constantly of what the Redeemer is "according to the flesh," and of what He is declared to be as the Son of God, Himself "God blessed for ever."
+The distinction of natures is only not declared in such language as this: an essential difference in absolute So also is it with the one Person.
 The New Testament represents our Lord as a conscious, intelligent Agent, who preserves from eternity into time and onward to eternity His own unbroken identity.
 And this we not inaptly or unreasonably term His undivided personality.
 It is true that there is a wide difference between personality in us, individuals of a species, and personality in Him of whose Person it may be said that "there is none like unto Him."
-In Christ, for instance, a new nature adds a new consciousness, without impairing the essential unity of the Self: of this we find in our own being scarcely any analogy.
+In Christ, for instance, a new nature adds a new organ of consciousness, without impairing the essential unity of the Self: of this we find in our own being scarcely any analogy.
 In Christ two distinct wills, the human and the Divine, blend in one Divine-human and supreme purpose: here also analogy affords us only a precarious help.
 In Christ a new becoming, a dawning sense of existence, grows up within an eternal unchangeable being: in this, analogy all but entirely fails us.
 Difficulties might be multiplied; and it cannot be said that our theological language does more than defend the doctrine from error.
-When it speaks of one indivisible personality in the Redeemer, it does not profess to use a word that is shielded from censure; it only avows that in Christ all things that are twofold, all the double elements of being, are gathered up into a higher unity, and that He is one Person in the simple meaning of the term: one in supreme Intelligence, consciousness of identity, and all the operations of an agent who wills and acts.
+When it speaks of one indivisible personality in the Redeemer, it does not profess to use a word that is shielded from censure; it only avows that in Christ all things that are twofold, all the double elements of being, are gathered up into a higher unity, and that He is one Person in the simple meaning of the term: one in supreme intelligence, consciousness of identity, and all the operations of an agent who wills and acts.
 [1.]